Veikkosuhonen/Audiziler/dokumentaatio/Instructions.md

 ## Launching the App

+[Download](https://github.com/Veikkosuhonen/ot-harjoitustyo/releases/tag/v0.1-alpha) the latest (pre-)release and the config.properties-file.
+I recommend moving them to a new folder.

 To run the executable, you can run it from the command line by navigating to the parent directory and entering

 `java -jar Audiziler.jar`.